ignite/cli/contributing.md

 ## Contributing to documentation

-When you open a PR for the Starport codebase, you must also update the relevant documentation.
+When you open a PR for the Ignite CLI codebase, you must also update the relevant documentation.
 For changes to:

-- [Developer Guide](https://docs.starport.network/guide/) tutorials, update content in the `/docs/guide` folder.
+- [Developer Guide](https://docs.ignite.network/guide/) tutorials, update content in the `/docs/guide` folder.
-- [Knowledge Base](https://docs.starport.network/kb/), update content in the `/docs/kb` folder.
+- [Knowledge Base](https://docs.ignite.com/kb/), update content in the `/docs/kb` folder.
-- [Ignite CLI reference](https://github.com/ignite-hq/cli/blob/f668bba58c04318f98db8cac0c9e154fa7e7ea34/docs/cli/index.md), navigate to the `./starport/cmd` package and update the documentation of the related command from its `cobra.Command` struct.
+- [Ignite CLI reference](https://docs.ignite.com/cli/), navigate to the `./ignite/cmd` package and update the documentation of the related command from its `cobra.Command` struct.
 The CLI docs are automatically generated, so do not make changes to  `docs/cli/index.md`.

 ### Ask for help